 The market decline has made it very difficult to finance remote property exploration for platinum through issuance of equity.
-In order to deal with this challenge Platinex has adopted a strategic plan, the Company has shifted its focus to exploration of the Shining Tree Gold property (described under New Property Acquisitions).
+Many companies trade at a discount to working capital and book value signifying absence of goodwill value.
+In order to attract investment it is necessary for a company to distinguish itself from its competitors.
+In order to deal with this challenge Platinex has adopted a strategic plan.
+The Company has shifted its focus to exploration of the Shining Tree Gold property (described under Properties).
 The ability to establish resources and to be able to bring such a property to production quickly should the exploration bear fruit were key to this decision.
+Drilling commenced on this property in May with nine holes drilled and one previous hole deepened for 1,800m.
+All holes hit persistent gold mineralization in the Central zone.
+Drilling at Shining Tree on the Herrick deposit has identified a large structural gold system.
+Thirteen more holes for 2,500m were completed in September and October in addition to stripping, trenching geophysical surveys and geological mapping.
+Assays for drill holes are pending.